 What to Serve With It

-• Extra steamed broccoli or snap peas if you want more volume
+- Extra vegetables: Add steamed broccoli, cabbage, or snap peas if you want a bigger bowl.

 Storage and Reheating